ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 ## Ego

 Eckhart defines the ego as such: "Identification of the self in form, as a thought form or a physical form".
+This definition explains how the ego separates you and others from the oneness of all things in the universe.

-A mind-made entity, a "little me" that lives inside us, that forms a fictional self.
-Most people "identify" with it and are completely wrapped up in satisfying its needs as if without it, they would cease to exist.
+It can be depicted as a mind-made entity, a "little me" that lives inside us, that forms a fictional self.
+Most people identify with it and are completely wrapped up in satisfying its needs as if without it, they would cease to exist.

-According to Eckhart, and it is really hard to disagree with him, the ego is a fundamental dysfunction of humans and we all suffer from it.
+According to Eckhart, and it is really hard to disagree with him, the ego is a fundamental dysfunction of humans and we all suffer from it in one form or another.

 <div class="pull-right">
 <img class="image" alt="Einstein Ego Equation" src="/image/blog/Ego-Knowledge.jpg"/>
 </div>

 Einstein's quote on the ego seemed to imply that you should think more.... but identifying with thinking is the problem.
-And yes, you can have an ego about being so "ego-less".
+And yes, you can have an ego about being so ego-less.

-Most people are unaware of or deny a stream of "thinking" in their heads.
+Most people are unaware of or deny a stream of thinking in their heads.
 Thinking is a body function you have little control over.
 You can only  be aware of it.

-It is important to identify the collective human ego as well.
-As anything that separates you and others from the "oneness" of all things in the universe.
+It is important to identify the collective human ego as well as the ego is more destructive and stronger as a group.

-Schisms and roles like gender, race, location, politics, etc, are all things that the ego will use.
-Another role of the ego is victim, and will be quite cunning in its attempts to strengthen its false self.
+Schisms and roles like gender, race, profession, location, politics, etc, are all things that the ego will use.
+A favorite role of the ego is victim and will be quite cunning in its attempts to strengthen its position.

-The sad part about humanity is that being in service of the ego is still considered completely normal despite its pathological tendencies.
+Not only is most of humanity still in the service of the ego, it is considered completely normal despite its pathological tendencies.

 A few enlightened individuals have appeared about 2500 years ago (Budda, Jesus, Laozi).
 The basic dysfunction has not really needed to evolve until the time we are presently in.